symbolize-app/symbolize/rfc/web-view.md

 - Ranges are also fragments
 - Comments used to delimit dynamic/conditional fragments
 - Syntax shortcuts for common operations where possible
-- Stronger TypeScript types than builtin library
+- Stronger Gleam types than the built-in browser bindings
 - Write using attributes, for easy simulated DOM compatibility
 - Allow removing any attribute
 - Events are serialized in async, reactive transactions